 As you can see in the images below, the message is received by the server, and the transmission is verified by the connection:

 With this introduction to Netcat, you now have a better understanding of this advanced tool to send data quickly and efficiently between client and server.
-For more information, check out this link for additional information.
+For additional information, check out this link.

 Happy Hacking! :)

 This article was originally published on Ubidots' Blog on June 22, 2017.